 4) New and younger swimmers are most likely to experience inconsistent performances (e.g., times).
 This inconsistency can be frustrating for parents, coaches, and the swimmer alike.
 Parents and coaches must be patient and permit these youngsters to learn to love the sport.

 5) Use good manners at swim meets.
 After the starter has blown the whistle, remain silent until the race has begun, then shout your encouragement.

 6) Participation implies responsibility.
 Parents must become involved and help conduct all meets.
 There are several volunteer positions for each meet, picture day, parties, etc...each with a specific point allocation.
 Each family must complete 40 points of volunteer activity to maintain good standing with the team.
 Please note, 40 points is a minimum and to actually staff all meets and ancillary positions we need closer to 50-60 points per family.
 You will be expected to meet the minimum volunteer requirements each year.
-Any family who does not meet the minimum volunteer 40 points per season will pay a $150 fee for unfilled service hours.
-The family will lose member status and will be not be allowed to register with returning swimmers next year and will need go through new swimmer tryout and registration if you wish to participate on the team.
+Any family who does not meet the minimum volunteer 40 points per season will lose member status and will be not be allowed to register with returning swimmers next year/ They will need go through lottery for new swimmer tryout and registration if you wish to participate on the team.

 7) Please help when asked; even though we have a minimum volunteer requirement there are times we need extra help or all hands on deck.
 Life happens, kids get sick, plans change and we may sometimes need an extra hand.
 Please help when you can.

 8) If you have experience in running organizations like a swim team, and you have the time and willingness, make your interest known to the Head parent or Coach.
 Most commonly, talented and wonderful parents are reluctant to step forward without being invited.